 What is the most important thing for Idahoans to do at this time?

-- Be aware of the rapidly changing nature of the pandemic and do your part to stay current on the latest recommendations from public health officials.
-Frequently check this website as well as the websites for the local public health districts for the latest Idaho-specific information and follow the recommendations of local officials to the best of your ability.
+- Stay informed about the latest information and recommendations from public health officials and the Centers for Disease Control and Prevention.
+Frequently check Coronavirus.Idaho.gov website as well as the websites for the local public health districts for the latest Idaho-specific information and follow the recommendations of local officials to the best of your ability.

 - Follow public health travel recommendations to avoid unnecessary risk; these are available on the CDC’s Coronavirus Disease 2019 (COVID-19) Travel page.